Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 - 2 large celery stalks chopped fine with the leaves

-- a few garlic cloves minced
+- 2-3 garlic cloves minced

 - 1 onion chopped fine

-- dash of salt
+- dash of salt and pepper

-- 1 16 oz. canned chopped tomatoes
+- 1 16 oz. canned chopped tomatoes or use fresh

 - small noodles like orzo or ditolini cook separately and serve individually